1 year (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 - Written communication

 - Application of low carbon development models

 It is estimated that there are about 170 eco-cities (towns) under development in Europe, Asia, North America, South America, Africa, and the Pacific Area.
 In China alone, more than 90% of cities have expressed their interest in developing a new eco-city or to apply the principles of eco-city to their existing urban area.
 The scale of current and future eco-city development and its global reach means that the programme will appeal to those who:

-- Are currently engaged in eco-developments and wish to develop their professional expertise and academic knowledge in a School of Planning.
+- Are currently engaged in eco-developments and wish to develop their professional expertise and academic knowledge in a School of Geography and Planning.

 - Those who wish to pursue a career in eco-development and wish to learn about best practice and leading edge academic thinking.